 - (A) "Adjudication" means an agency proceeding-whether conducted pursuant to the federal Administrative Procedure Act, 5 U.S.C. § 551 et seq., other statutes, or agency regulations or practice-involving at least some oral argument or presentation resulting in some determination by an adjudicator that affects the rights or interests of individual parties. - (B) "Adjudicator" is one or more individuals who preside(s) at the oral argument or presentation of evidence at an adjudication.
-An adjudicator may be an ALJ or any other presiding official who is authorized to so act. - (C) "Agency" is an agency as defined in 5 U.S.C. § 551. - (D) "Docketed Party" is a named person required by law to participate in an adjudication. - (E) "Intervenor" is a person either entitled by law or permitted by [the Agency] to participate with full or limited rights as a party, despite not being a docketed party to an adjudication. - (F) "Limited participant" is a person, who is not a party, permitted by agency discretion to participate in an adjudication. - (G)"Party" is a docketed party in an adjudication. - (H) Participant" means a party to an adjudication or a person compelled to appear before an agency in an adjudication, as well as an intervenor or limited participant in the adjudication. - (I) "Representation" refers to the acts of a representative on behalf of a participant in an adjudication. - (J) "Represented participant" means a participant in an adjudication who is accompanied in the adjudication by a representative. - (K) "Representative" is an individual appearing in an adjudication on behalf of a participant.
-A representative may be a private licensed attorney or non-lawyer, but may not be a government lawyer or current government employee. - (L) "Tribunal" means the agency adjudicative authority presiding over a proceeding, including the hearing appeals of an agency adjudication by another agency adjudicator or adjudicators.
+An adjudicator may be an Administrative Law Judge or any other presiding official or officials who are authorized to so act. - (C) "Agency" is an agency as defined in 5 U.S.C. § 551. - (D) "Docketed Party" is a named person required by law to participate in an adjudication. - (E) "Intervenor" is a person either entitled by law or permitted by [the Agency] to participate with full or limited rights as a party, despite not being a docketed party to an adjudication. - (F) "Knowingly" means done with actual knowledge of, or willful blindness to, the subject of the action. - (G) "Limited participant" is a person, who is not a party, permitted by agency discretion to participate in an adjudication. - (H)"Party" is a docketed party in an adjudication. - (I) "Participant" means a party to an adjudication or a person compelled to appear before an agency in an adjudication, as well as an intervenor or other interested person in the adjudication. - (J) "Person" means an individual or entity, other than the agency or an individual acting on the agency's behalf. - (K) "Presiding adjudicator" is the adjudicator responsible for conducting and resolving a specific agency proceeding. - (L) "Representation" refers to the acts of a representative on behalf of a participant in an adjudication. - (M) "Represented participant" means a participant in an adjudication who is accompanied in the adjudication by a representative. - (N)"Representative" is an individual appearing in an adjudication on behalf of a participant.
+A representative may be a private licensed attorney or

+- non-lawyer, but may not be a government attorney or current government employee. - (O) "Tribunal" means any agency adjudicative authority presiding over a proceeding, including appeals of an agency adjudication by another agency adjudicator or adjudicators.